SHUR1K-N/DecoyNinja-Fake-Submissions-Generator/README.md

 This project was created in Python, for the fellow comrades and homies.

 ## Optimization
-Multithreading was implemented in this program to generate the assignments and experiments simultaneously
+Multithreading was implemented in this program to generate the assignments and experiments simultaneously.

 ## Dependencies to PIP-Install
 - **colorama** (for colors)